Skip to content

 True

-reset_joint_pos None or n-array
+reset_joint_pos None or n - array

 if specified, should be the joint positions that the object should be set to during a reset.
-If None (default), self.default_joint_pos will be used instead.
+If None (default), self._default_joint_pos will be used instead.
+Note that _default_joint_pos are hardcoded & precomputed, and thus should not be modified by the user.
+Set this value instead if you want to initialize the robot with a different rese joint position.

 None